becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 In case you currently set up only parts of the infrastructure but plan to extend it later, make sure you set the full starter\_stack\_list="elasticsearch customizer orientme".
 The bootstrap process creates certificates and other required artifacts which will be missing when you create the other infrastructure components later.

 **The master_ip is currently set in the installsettings.sh to your internal load balancer.
-The global ingress controller is used to forward traffic for Redis and Elastic Search.
 Depending on the status of your existing backend infrastructure, set "skip_configure_redis=false" in the configuration file which will try to configure redis traffic on your existing backend infrastructure.**

 ```